YYHEggEgg/csharp-Protoshift/README.md

 - [.NET 6.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 It is used to generate and run the software.
 - [Git](https://git-scm.com/downloads).
 It is used to clone the source code and receive updates for this software.
-- [Protocol Buffers Compiler (protoc)](https://github.com/protocolbuffers/protobuf/releases/tag/v21.12), and add it to your system's PATH environment variable.
-It is used for real-time compilation of necessary files.
-For consistency, we recommend using version 21.12.
-  **Please download the zip package starting with `protoc` at the bottom of the release page according to your system**.
-Here are some download links: [v21.12 Windows x64](https://github.com/protocolbuffers/protobuf/releases/download/v21.12/protoc-21.12-win64.zip) | [v21.12 Linux x64](https://github.com/protocolbuffers/protobuf/releases/download/v21.12/protoc-21.12-linux-x86_64.zip)
 - A real server.

 In addition, I strongly recommend that you: